yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/properties.md

   });
 ```

-At this time, you can see in **attribute inspector** the two properties you just defined are shown in the inspector panel:
+At this time, you can see in **Inspector** the two properties you just defined are shown in the inspector panel:

 ![properties-in-inspector](assets/properties-in-inspector.png)